Through The Fibro Fog

 Chia pudding is so simple to make, and just needs a bit of fridge time to set.
 We make this dairy free and gluten free blueberry coconut chia pudding in just a few steps:

-blueberries cooking in a pot.
+blueberries cooking in a pot on a stove top.

 Step 1